digEmAll/bsearchtools/README.md

 ##### N.B.
-If the original vector/data.frame is small, or the size of the filtered result is very similar to original vector/data.frame size, bsearchtools performance gain will become negligible or possibly worse than base R. So, these functions should be used when appropriate and after careful testing both the possibilities.
+If the original vector/data.frame is small, or the size of the filtered result is very similar to original vector/data.frame size, the performance gain of bsearchtools functions will become negligible or possibly worse than base R. So, these functions should be used when appropriate and after testing carefully both the possibilities.

 ### License